-The student must write a make-up exam if the regularly scheduled exam is missed for reasons for which adequate documentation is received by the instructor (this documentation must be supplied by the Academic Counseling office).
+There are no make-up exams.
+If the regularly scheduled exam is missed for reasons for which adequate documentation is received by the instructor (this documentation must be supplied by the Academic Counseling office), the weight will be moved to the final exam.
+If the final exam is missed, it's weight will be moved to the course project.